openmobilityfoundation/governance/CONTRIBUTING.md

 # MDS Contributor Guidelines

 The Open Mobility Foundation is a free and open-source software foundation that manages the Mobility Data Specification (MDS).
-These guidelines will help you understand how to to contribute and what is involoved.
+These guidelines will help you understand how to to contribute and what is involved.

 ## Who can contribute